abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientCorsOrigins

-This table can be used to store information about CORS origins of a client, including the origin and client id.
+This table can store information about the CORS origins of a client, including the origin and client id.
 It can also be used to manage and validate the CORS origins of a client.

 #### Foreign Keys